List of Rehabs in West Virginia

 Another option to pay for drug and alcohol treatment services is private health insurance policies.
 Often, private health insurance plans cover a good portion of the costs associated with substance use treatment programs.
 The programs that work with these health insurance providers are usually higher care and quality programs.
 Though a health insurance policy can cover costs, it can limit you to what programs are covered, and there may still be some out-of-pocket expenses for the patient.
 The health insurance provider will be able to explain all the benefits of the policy and which programs are covered.

-According to West Virginia’s health marketplace the following insurers are available in West Virginia:
+According to the West Virginia Health Insurance Marketplace Guide 2023, the following insurers are available in West Virginia:

 - Highmark